rossgk2/3b1b_aiml/Overview of neural networks.md

+# Overview: neural networks achieve pattern recognition

 A *neural network* is a function that takes in input (such as a greyscale image) and produces output that indicates what pattern (for example, what numeric digit between 0 and 9) it percieves to exist in the input.

-In the below **Structure of neural networks**, we discuss exactly how the components- *neurons*- of neural networks interact with each other to ultimately produce some sort of output.
-In **Training neural networks**, we describe how to gradually improve the configuration of the connections between the neurons, therby *training* the network, to ensure the output actually achieves pattern recognition.
+In the below **Structure of neural networks**, we discuss exactly how the components- *neurons*- of neural networks interact with each other.
+In **Training neural networks**, we describe how to *train* the network, and gradually improve the configuration of the connections between the neurons, to ensure the output actually achieves pattern recognition.

 # Structure of neural networks